mojaloop/mini-loop/README.md

 ## TODO:
+- test mini-loop with 4 GB ram allocated for VM and verify install time and function.
-- Switch out k8s for k3s internally
+- Switch out k8s for k3s internally, see if this reduces install time and memory requirements
-- Integrate postman tests as part of the vagrant up command.
-This would require the environment to be a little smarter about waiting for
 - Demonstrate a CI/CD workflow for automated release testing
-- Can we reduce the Java Memory footprint (kafka, zookeeper, mysql, Mongo)?
+- Reduce the Java Memory footprint (kafka, zookeeper, mysql, Mongo)?
 Ideally we could run on 4g of ram for local testing

+# TODO:  As at May 25th 2020 the Golden_Path collection throws errors on a number of the transfers and this needs further debugging.